seed-rs/seed-rs.org/crate/guides/fetch.md

 }

 ```
-On page load, we trigger an update in the `init` function using `Msg::FetchData`,
+After component mount, we trigger an update in the `after_mount` function by sending `Msg::FetchData`,
-which points the `update` via `orders.perform_cmd` and a function we've created
+which instructs the `update` fn to use `orders.perform_cmd` and an async function we've created
 called `fetch_data`.
 This allows state to be
-update asynchronously, when the request is complete. `skip()` is a convenience method that
+updated asynchronously, when the request is complete. `skip()` is a convenience method that
 sets `Update::ShouldRender` to `Skip`; sending the request doesn't trigger a render.
 We pattern-match the response in the `update` function's`DataFetched` arm: If successful, we update the model.
 If not, we display an error in the console using the `error!` macro.